-Born in 1970 in Osnabrück, Silke Otto-Knapp majored in cultural studies at the University of Hildesheim and received her MFA from Chelsea College of Art and Design in London.
-Otto-Knapp works in the medium of watercolor on canvas and produces landscape paintings as well as paintings based on historical documentations of stage design and performance.
-Unlike traditional watercolorists, Otto-Knapp applies layers of watercolor that are washed down and then applied anew.
+Silke Otto-Knapp (1970 – 2022) was born in Osnabrück, majored in cultural studies at the University of Hildesheim and received her MFA from Chelsea College of Art and Design in London.
+Otto-Knapp worked in the medium of watercolor on canvas and produced landscape paintings as well as paintings based on historical documentations of stage design and performance.
+Unlike traditional watercolorists, Otto-Knapp applied layers of watercolor that are washed down and then applied anew.
 These countless coats produce the coexistence of conflicting concepts of space – surface and depth, contour and corporeality, distance and closeness, reality and figurativeness – which give rise to a tension between the motif and the picture surface.